hugivar/hugiOS/packages/tools/cli/README.md

 ## Basis

 This CLI provides two separate experiences baked into a single app.
-It can be used as either an interactive app build through `Inquirer` or through a non-interactive app built through `Commander`.
+It can be used as either an interactive app built through [Inquirer](https://github.com/SBoudrias/Inquirer.js) or through a non-interactive app built through [Commander](https://github.com/tj/commander.js).

 ## Configuration